 Anora is suffused with the indie spirit and urgent storytelling that align with recent trends of the Academy embracing more daring and unconventional performances.
 Likewise, Baker has a history of crafting unforgettable female protagonists, such as Bria Vinaite’s breakout role in The Florida Project.
 Here, it’s Madison who delivers the kind of performance in Anora that propels an actor into the upper echelon of Hollywood talent.

-Madison’s performance in Anora is a masterclass in naturalism and emotional depth, reminiscent of past Oscar-winning performances from independent films.
-If there’s any justice in the awards race, she’ll be walking onto the Dolby Theatre stage next month to accept her well-earned trophy.
-Whether or not the Oscars acknowledge her brilliance, though, cinephiles and critics alike already know the truth: Anora owes its success to its leading lady — she’s a beautiful, talented, commanding force to be reckoned with.
+Her work in Anora is a masterclass in naturalism and emotional depth, reminiscent of past Oscar-winning performances from independent films.
+When she walked onto the Dolby Theatre stage to accept her trophy, the applause was an acknowledgement that Anora owes its success to its leading lady — a beautiful, talented, commanding force to be reckoned with.